AdamWongCH/fabric-nl-analytics/docs/learning-guide.md

 Example:
 Flat Type → 3-Room → 4-Room → 5-Room

-Good for organisation
+Good for organisation.
-Not good for querying relationships
+Not good for querying relationships.

 ---